 In most cases, your credit score only comes into play when a borrower applies for a credit card or a loan.

 For example, if you apply for a car loan, the lender (or issuer) will generally make a hard inquiry on your credit history.
 This hard credit inquiry goes out to the three major credit bureaus (Equifax, Experian, and Transunion).

 It provides the lender with information about your credit history, such as how much debt you have and what your payment history looks like on that debt.
 They will also see if you have good credit or bad credit, as determined by your FICO score and the other information that they glean from your credit profile.
 In the end, the lender decides how much money you’re qualified to borrow.

-Generally speaking, if you have good credit, you’ll be able to borrow more money and at a lower interest rate.
-From the standpoint of financial institutions, individuals with higher credit scores are lower risk, which means they are more likely to pay the loan back on time.
+Generally speaking, if you have good credit, you’ll be able to borrow more money at a lower interest rate.
+From the standpoint of financial institutions, individuals with higher credit scores are at lower risk, which means they are more likely to pay the loan back on time.

 Keep in mind that hard credit inquiries do have a temporary, negative impact on your credit score.
 If you’re thinking about applying for a mortgage in the next six months, you should probably hold off making any new credit inquiries.